 The Toastmaster is responsible for the smooth and timely running of the meeting, for introducing all participants except in the Topics session and for raising and maintaining energy levels through audience engagement and energetic clapping.

-It is the Toastmaster’s responsibility to ensure that the meeting runs to time (make sure you have your watch on!) – we aim for the meeting to be finished within 2 hours.
+It is the Toastmaster’s responsibility to ensure that the meeting runs to time (make sure you have your watch on!) – the meeting must finish by 8pm.
 The President will open the meeting and introduce the Toastmaster and at the end of the meeting the Toastmaster hands back to the President who will close the meeting.

 Lead the applause if bell rings when somebody has spoken too long

-Speak les and cut down or omit all together the theme responses if running over time
+Speak less and cut down or omit all together the introductions if running over time

 AT THE MEETING – FIRST HALF